hyperledger-solang/solang/docs/status.rst

 Solang has a new target for `Solana <https://www.solana.com/>`_.
 This is in early stages right now, however it is under active development.

 ewasm
 _____

-ewasm has been tested with `Hyperledeger Burrow <https://github.com/hyperledger/burrow>`_.
+ewasm has been tested with `Hyperledger Burrow <https://github.com/hyperledger/burrow>`_.
 Please use the latest master version of burrow, as ewasm support is still maturing in Burrow.

 Some language features have not been fully implemnented yet on ewasm: